Skip to content

 For tuning how scripts load after consent, see Async Script Loading.

-The script is not served as a long-term immutable asset for every visitor.
-Depending on license validation, geolocation (on Premium plans), and your published settings, the response may vary and may use short-lived caching and/or revalidation rather than long-term caching.
-Audit tools that flag an inefficient cache policy may list it once — that is expected, not a performance defect.
+Only the config file is not served as a long-term immutable asset for every visitor.
+Depending on license validation, geolocation (on Premium plans), and your published settings, its response may vary and may use short-lived caching and/or revalidation rather than long-term caching.
+The runtime file, being identical across sites, can be cached long-term.
+Audit tools that flag an inefficient cache policy may list the config file — that is expected, not a performance defect.

 SEO audits (Semrush, Lighthouse, etc.)